rkemery-msft/graph-enterprise-app-role-assignments/README.md

 > **WARNING:** This script is provided as a demo and for educational purposes only.
 It is designed to be adapted and tested within your environment.
 > **Do not use this script in production without thoroughly reviewing, testing, and adapting it to meet your organization’s security and operational requirements.**

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests for any improvements or bug fixes.

 ## License

 This project is licensed under the [MIT License](LICENSE).